 - Database optimization

 - Code minification

 - Combine files

 - No image optimization option.
 You need to buy Imagify to optimize images

 - No lifetime subscription plan.
 You need to pay every year

 Conclusion: WP Rocket Review [ Best WordPress Speed Plugin]

 I think this WP Rocket review has enough information to decide whether WP Rocket is good for you or not.
-Despite there are too many free cache plugins available, WP Rocket has made its stance tall.
+Despite there being too many free cache plugins available, WP Rocket has made its stance tall.